mrblrzl/liri-node-app/README.md

 Type in the following commands:

-*concert-this "your artist(s)"
+1. concert-this "your artist(s)"
 To access the Bands in Town API and find upcoming shows from your favorite artist(s) or band(s)

-*spotify-this-song "your song"
+2. spotify-this-song "your song"

 To access Spotify's API and give you track info

-*move-this "your movie"
+3. movie-this "your movie"

 To access IMBD's API and retrieve the following movie info: